Biodiversity Research Center (NPBio)

 Presentation

-A considerable number of medicines come from plants.
-Brazil has the greatest biodiversity on the planet, made up of ecosystems such as the Amazon Rainforest, the Atlantic Rainforest, the Cerrado and other biomes of great importance that are still little explored by science.
-UNIP's Biodiversity Research Center was created with the aim of carrying out large-scale studies in these environments.
-To do this, samples of plant extracts are tested in biological, pharmacological or phytochemical models, then selected and fractionated in order to identify the compound responsible for the observed activity.
-Programs of this nature seek to test a large number of samples in a short period of time, using minimal amounts of extract.
-NPBio is part of the Postgraduate Programs in Environmental and Experimental Pathology and Dentistry, contributing significantly to the advancement of research in these areas.
+A considerable number of medicines have plant origins.
+Brazil holds the greatest biodiversity on the planet, composed of ecosystems such as the Amazon Rainforest, the Atlantic Forest, the Cerrado, and other biomes of great relevance, still little explored by science.
+The Biodiversity Research Center at UNIP was created with the purpose of conducting large-scale studies in these environments.
+Recently, projects developed with Antarctic flora have begun to be carried out by our researchers, in a high-impact international initiative.
+For this, samples of plant extracts are obtained and tested in biological, pharmacological, or phytochemical models.
+The active extracts are selected and fractionated in order to identify the compound responsible for the observed biological activity.
+Programs of this nature seek to test a large number of samples in a short period of time, using minimal quantities of extract.
+The NPBio (Núcleo de Pesquisa e Pesquisa em Próbio - Center for Research and Research in Biomedicine) integrates the Postgraduate Program in Environmental and Experimental Pathology and contributes significantly to the advancement of research in these and other related areas, such as Pharmacognosy, Pharmacology, Toxicology, Microbiology, Natural Products Chemistry, Ecology, and Botany.

-• To train human resources in Sciences, with an emphasis on Health;
+• To train human resources in Sciences, with an emphasis on the area of Health;

-• Develop studies aimed at identifying new drugs from plants in the Amazon and the Atlantic Forest;
+• To develop studies aimed at identifying new drugs from plants found in the Amazon Rainforest and the Atlantic Forest, two important Brazilian biomes, and from plants found in the Antarctic Continent;

-• Identify pharmacologically active substances of relevance to human and veterinary health;
+• To identify pharmacologically active substances of relevance to human and veterinary health;

-• Promote cooperation between teaching and research institutions.
+• To promote cooperation between teaching and research institutions.

 Histórico

-In 1996, Dr. Drauzio Varella, in partnership with Dr. Riad N. Younes, opened the Extraction Laboratory.
-Since then, the researchers have been collecting plant species from different families, with the aim of obtaining organic and aqueous extracts from the ground material, following protocols from the National Cancer Institute/National Institutes of Health in the United States.
+In 1996, Dr. Drauzio Varella and Dr. Riad N. Younes inaugurated the Extraction Laboratory.
+Since then, researchers have been collecting plant species from different families, aiming to obtain organic and aqueous extracts from ground plant material, following protocols from the National Cancer Institute/National Institutes of Health of the United States.

-As the research progressed, other laboratories were created, such as the UNIP Herbarium and the Botany Laboratory, which are responsible for receiving and taxonomically identifying the samples collected, under the curatorship of the herbarium.
-The botany group is currently carrying out studies in various biomes of ecological importance, such as the Atlantic Forest, the Amazon, the Cerrado and Restinga areas, with a focus on forest dynamics over time.
+With the advancement of research, other laboratories were created, such as the UNIP Herbarium and the Botany Laboratory, responsible for receiving and taxonomically identifying the collected samples, under the curatorship of the herbarium.
+Currently, the botany group develops studies in various ecologically relevant biomes, such as the Atlantic Forest, the Amazon, the Cerrado, and Restinga areas, focusing on forest dynamics over time.

-Subsequently, the Antitumor Screening Laboratory was created, with support from FAPESP, to carry out cytotoxicity tests to identify extracts capable of inhibiting the growth of human tumor cells, in vitro, also based on techniques from the National Cancer Institute.
+Subsequently, the Antitumor Screening Laboratory was created, with support from FAPESP, dedicated to conducting cytotoxicity assays to identify extracts capable of inhibiting the growth of human tumor cells in vitro, also based on techniques from the National Cancer Institute.

-Subsequently, the Microbiology Laboratory was set up to evaluate the activity of plant extracts against bacteria relevant to human and veterinary health.
-At the same time, the Phytochemistry Laboratory was set up, responsible for fractionating and purifying the active compounds present in the extracts, a stage that requires high-tech equipment to isolate and elucidate the molecular structure of these substances.
+Later, the Microbiology Laboratory was structured, focused on evaluating the activity of plant extracts against microorganisms relevant to human and veterinary health.
+In parallel, the Phytochemistry Laboratory was established, responsible for the fractionation and purification of the active compounds present in the extracts, a step that requires high-technology equipment for the isolation and elucidation of the molecular structure of these substances.

 Lines of Research